+This post covers the issue of birds down your chimney.
 Over the last week I have had a number of call outs involving birds that have found their way down chimneys in the Cambridge area.
-This is quite common at this time of year as chicks are fledging and finding their way in the world.
+This is quite common in late spring to early summer.
+Chicks are fledging and finding their way in the world.
 The only thing that the incidents below had in common was the type or lack of a proper chimney cowl or bird guard.

 Firstly I was called to a property which had a fly infestation in the lounge.
 The old fire place had been removed as it was no longer going to be used.
-A board had been inserted at the bottom of the chimney to prevent hot air escaping and ventilation holes had been made to avoid damp.
-However, a young bird had the misfortune to fall into the top of the chimney pot and had died on the board.
+A board covered the old flue opening to prevent hot air escaping.
+Ventilation holes had been made to avoid damp.
+However, a bird had the misfortune to fall down the chimney pot and had died on the board.
 The flies found it, as they do, and nature took its course.
 The escaping flies were exiting the chimney via the ventilation holes.
-I removed the board, removed the dead bird, swept the chimney and capped off the chimney pot and replaced the board.
+I removed the board, removed the dead bird, swept the chimney.
+The chimney was then capped off with a proper cap and replaced the board.

 Two others involved stoves.
 One had this type of cowl which is really not suitable for a functioning appliance.
-The gaps between the bars are big enough to stop adult birds but not the young fledglings the size of starlings and sparrows.
-This was the occasion when a bird had fallen into the chimney.
-The other chimney pot was covered by a DIY chicken wire affair which had rotted through and was worse than useless at keeping birds out.
+The gaps between the bars are big enough to stop large, adult birds.
+However, not young fledglings the size of starlings and sparrows.
+On this occasion a bird had fallen into the chimney and was trapped in the stove.
+The other chimney pot was covered by a DIY chicken wire affair.
+It had rotted through and was worse than useless at keeping birds out.
 Both of these had happy endings as I was able to catch the birds in the stove and release them.
 One was a Starling and the other was a Jackdaw chick.
 Again, the answer was to fit a proper British Standard compliant bird guard with a rain cap.

 Lastly a pigeon had fallen into a very old, large flue and was sitting on a ledge approximately 2-3 metres up.
 There was no chance of getting hold of it and it was certainly not coming down any further.
 In the end I had to get my biggest brush and slowly push it up the chimney.
 Unbelievably the pigeon stood on the brush as I slowly pushed it up the flue.
 I asked the customer to stand in the garden and let me know when it was out.
 They rushed in to say that the pigeon had exited the chimney, followed by a huge green brush, and flown off none the worse for its sojourn in their chimney.
 Again, all that was needed was the correct chimney cowl to be fitted.

-What to do if you get a bird down the chimney.
+What to do if you get a birds down your chimney.

 Finally consider fitting a proper British Standard compliant bird guard that is suitable for your appliance.
 Remember gas and solid fuel/oil have a different specification of bird guard.
+These guards will stop the problem of birds down your chimney.
 If you live in the Cambridge area or Cambridgeshire then Sweepover Chimney Sweep can fit your bird guard or cowl for you.